HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 When using this method, when the parameter is an array, you can use the methods supported by the renderer scripting language to refer to its members, such as `ARG[0]`, `ARG[1]`.

 We can also use the above method to get or set the dynamic attribute value of a specific document element.
-For example, the following code sets the `#myInput` element to be disabled, and uses the `noreturn` adverb attribute, ignoring the response.
+For example, the following code sets `#myInput` element to be disabled, and uses `noreturn` adverb attribute, ignoring the response.

 ```hvml
      <request on "#myInput" to "call:ELEMENT.disabled=true" with 0 noreturn />
 ```

-We use the `request` tag to send a request to another coroutine in this walker.
-At this time, we specify the `on` attribute value as the identifier of the target coroutine or the native entity representing the target coroutine, `to` The attribute value constitutes the operation name of the request, and the `with` attribute or element content is the parameter of the request.
-Through the function provided by the `request` tag, we can let the target coroutine call the specified operation group in its execution context, and then return the result to the caller.
+We use `request` tag to send a request to another coroutine in this walker.
+At this time, we specify `on` attribute value as the identifier of the target coroutine or the native entity representing the target coroutine, and `to` attribute value constitutes the operation name of the request.
+And the `with` attribute or element content is the parameter of the request.
+Through the function provided by `request` tag, we can let the target coroutine call the specified operation group in its execution context, and then return the result to the caller.
 Since the request can be sent across peers, it is equivalent to executing a remote procedure call.

 Note that we cannot use `request` to send a request to the current coroutine, nor is it allowed to send requests across applications.
 But we can send a request to another walker of the current application.

 For example, we can also send data to a channel created by another runner of the current application.
 In this case, we use the target channel identifier: `[//hostName]/appName/<runnerName>/CHAN/<channelName>`.
 Corresponds to the designated noun unit `channel_identifier` defined in this specification, see [2.2.3) Common designated noun units] (#223-Common designated noun unit) for details.
 Here, we can use `-` to refer to the current host or the current application, such as:

-- `//-/-/AnotherRunner/CHAN/channel0`: refers to the `channel0` channel of the runner named `AnotherRunner` in the current host and current application.
+- `//-/-/AnotherRunner/CHAN/channel0`: It refers to the `channel0` channel of the runner named `AnotherRunner` in the current host and current application.
-- `/-/AnotherRunner/CHAN/channel1`: refers to the `channel1` channel of the runner named `AnotherRunner` in the current host and current application.
+- `/-/AnotherRunner/CHAN/channel1`: It refers to the `channel1` channel of the runner named `AnotherRunner` in the current host and current application.

-When sending a request to another walker's channel, we can only perform the `post` operation, which will immediately return an error response when the target channel is full, such as:
+When sending a request to another walker's channel, we can only perform `post` operation, which will immediately return an error response when the target channel is full, such as:

 ```hvml
      <request on "/-/AnotherRunner/CHAN/channel0" to "post" with { data: 'I am here', channel: 'got' } noreturn />